okta/okta-auth-js/docs/idx.md

   const transaction = await authClient.idx.authenticate({ username: 'from user input' });
   ```

-- `options?` (**deprecated**):
-**warning: This field has been deprecated and will be removed in the next major version (v7).
-Current options can still be found within related input's scope.**
-This field is available in response when the input is a selection.
-It can also provide information for how to build UI for the next step.

 ###### `tokens?`

 It's available with `IdxStatus.SUCCESS` status.
 Provides tokens set based on [scopes](../README.md#scopes) configuration.